What Does an Environmental Consultant Do in Construction?

 Benefits of Hiring an Environmental Consultant

-- Protect local ecosystems from construction impacts
+• Ecosystem Conservation: Protect local wildlife, water tables, and ecosystems from construction impacts.

 Tips for Hiring an Environmental Consultant